PCI DSS 4.0.1

 Standard Introduction

 PCI DSS (Payment Card Industry Data Security Standard) is a global information security standard established by the PCI Security Standards Council (PCI SSC), founded in 2006 by major payment card brands including Visa, Mastercard, American Express, Discover, and JCB.
-Version 4.0, released in March 2022 and mandatory from March 31, 2024, represents the most significant update since PCI DSS 3.0.
+Version 4.0.1 is the current v4.x baseline, building on PCI DSS 4.0, which became mandatory from March 31, 2024.
 The standard applies to all entities that store, process, or transmit cardholder data, including merchants, payment processors, acquirers, issuers, and service providers.
 PCI DSS is organized into 12 core requirements across 6 control objectives: Build and Maintain a Secure Network, Protect Cardholder Data, Maintain a Vulnerability Management Program, Implement Strong Access Control Measures, Regularly Monitor and Test Networks, and Maintain an Information Security Policy.

-PCI DSS 4.0 introduces a customized approach allowing organizations to meet security objectives through alternative controls, while maintaining the traditional defined approach.
-Key updates include enhanced authentication requirements (multi-factor authentication for all access to cardholder data environments), expanded encryption requirements, new e-commerce and phishing protections, and automated log reviews.
-Compliance validation depends on transaction volume: Level 1 merchants (over 6 million transactions annually) require annual on-site assessments by a Qualified Security Assessor (QSA) and quarterly network scans by an Approved Scanning Vendor (ASV).
+PCI DSS 4.0.1 keeps the v4.0 security objectives while adding limited revisions and clarifications.
+The standard supports both a defined approach and a customized approach, with stronger authentication, expanded e-commerce protections, phishing-focused controls, and automated log review expectations.
+Compliance validation depends on transaction volume: Level 1 merchants generally require annual on-site assessments by a Qualified Security Assessor (QSA) and quarterly network scans by an Approved Scanning Vendor (ASV).
 Levels 2-4 may complete Self-Assessment Questionnaires (SAQs).
-Non-compliance can result in fines ranging from $5,000 to $100,000 per month, increased transaction fees, and potential loss of card acceptance privileges.
-The transition period for PCI DSS 4.0 future-dated requirements extends until March 31, 2025.
+Non-compliance can result in fines, increased transaction fees, and potential loss of card acceptance privileges.
+Future-dated v4.x requirements became effective on March 31, 2025.

 Cardholder Data Protection